I dream of a society where people stop chasing money.

 Life is not about earning a lot of money.

-Is earning a lot of money matters?
-Maybe sometimes.
-But spending all your time to become super rich is a trap.
+Though sometimes, it’s the right thing to do, but spending all your time to become super rich is a trap.

 Work hard, but don’t forget to live life.